GianpaoloR/transparent-webchat/README.md

-# transparent-webchat
+# Transparent WebChat authentication with Microsoft Bot Framework
-This repository will contain a number of turorials on Microsoft Bot Framework
+This repository will contain a number of tutorials on Microsoft Bot Framework